ahmedskulj00/Javascript-WeatherApp/README.md

 # Javascript-WeatherApp
 A javascript app that shows current weather using api.
+The api that has been used is: OpenWeatherMap API.